Difference Between Servlet and JSP

 Here are the advantages of using JSP:

-• The performance and scalability of JSP are good because JSP allows embedding of dynamic elements in HTML pages.
+- The performance and scalability of JSP are good because JSP allows the embedding of dynamic elements in HTML pages.

-• JSP is built on Java technology hence it is platform-independent and not depending on any operating systems.
+- JSP is built on Java technology; hence, it is platform-independent and does not depend on any operating systems.

 Disadvantages of JSP

-• It is hard to trace JSP pages error because JSP pages are translated to servlet.
+- It is hard to trace JSP page errors because JSP pages are translated to Servlet.